In an increasingly unpredictable housing market, many property owners hoping to make it on onto the next rung of the housing ladder cannot rely solely

 For larger projects, loft conversions and conservatories are a safe bet, while in an urban area where parking is scarce, paving over the front garden can sometimes add up to huge £50,000 to your property value.
 Forbes have featured a number of common and desirable home improvement projects that don’t add the value of investment to your property’s selling price.
 In terms of larger building projects, recent research appears to support these findings; conservatories, basement and loft conversions, and the paving of front gardens offer the most value added to a property’s sale price.
 Planning permission is also a worthwhile investment to up an asking price.
 In a recent data collection by GE money, the average cost of a loft conversion is around £20,000 and will add an average of £40,000 to a home’s value.

-If a conversion, extension or renovation isn’t a financial option, there are a number of lower cost ways to increase the value of a property.
+If a conversion, extension or renovation isn’t a financial option you could consider a bridging loan, there are a number of lower cost ways to increase the value of a property.
 Building the character of a period property appeals to a wider demographic, and by replacing dated cladding, plastics and mismatched features with solid, neutral and well-made materials that fit the age and styling of the property is a sure bet in increasing property value.

 The restoration of original wood flooring, whether sanded, stained or polished with protective waxes can offer a versatile and durable elegance that looks good with almost any kind of interior décor.
 While laminate flooring has improved in quality over the past few years, investing in the warmth and timeless appeal of real wood floors can makeover a property in just a few days for a considerably reasonable low cost.
 Coupled with period appropriate stair rails, wooden-paneled doors and fresh, neat tile-work, a home can be transformed to reach its highest possible selling price for a relatively small financial outlay.